ycrc/ycrc.github.io/docs/data/hpc-storage.md

 broot -w
 ```

-## Purchase Additional Storage
+## Paid Additional Storage

+!!! warning "Pause on Additional Storage Allocations"
+    We are currently unable to accept any new paid storage allocations on Bouchet, Grace or McCleary at this time.
+We hope additional capacity for new or increased paid storage allocations will be available in the second half of 2026.
+We apologize for any inconvenience.
+Please [visit our documentation](/data/staging/) or reach out to us for assistance on staging data from other storage locations.

+Additional project-style storage can be provided on one of our shared filesystems at a rate of $5.15 per TiB per month.
+The price covers all costs, including administration, power, cooling, networking, etc.
+Agreements for such storage will run through the end of the fiscal year and be renewabled in June for the next year when appropriate.
+Storage charges are based on requested allocation, not actual usage.

-For long-term allocations, additional project storage spaces can be purchased on one of our shared filesystems, which provides similar functionality to the primary project storage.
+For long-term allocations, additional project-style storage spaces can be paid for as a 5 year alloation.
 This storage currently costs $280/TiB (minimum of 10 TiB, with exact pricing to be confirmed before a purchase is made).
-The price covers all costs, including administration, power, cooling, networking, etc. YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed (see [Storage Expiration Policy](https://research.computing.yale.edu/computing-resources/hpc-policies)).
+YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed (see [Storage Expiration Policy](https://research.computing.yale.edu/computing-resources/hpc-policies)).

-For shorter-term or smaller allocations, we have a monthly billing option.
-Additional project-style storage can be provided at a rate of $5 per TiB per month.
-Agreements for such storage will run through the end of the fiscal year and be renewable in June for the next year when appropriate.
-Storage charges are based on requested allocation, not actual usage.

-Please note that, as with existing project storage, purchased storage will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.
-Please [contact us](/#get-help) with your requirements and budget to start the purchasing process.
+Please note that data in paid storage allocation will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.

+Please [contact us](/#get-help) with your requirements and budget to start the agreement process.

-Purchased storage, as with all storage allocations, are subject to corresponding file count limit to preserve the health of the shared storage system.
+Paid storage allocation, as with all storage allocations, are subject to corresponding file count limit to preserve the health of the shared storage system.
 The file count limits for different size allocations are listed above.
 If you need additional files beyond your limit, contact us to discuss as increases may be granted on a case-by-case basis and at the YCRC's discretion.

 | Allocation Quota | File Count Limit |